Taylor 214ce is one of the Taylor acoustic guitars. If you are here, I am sure you are here to find the best guitar strings for your Taylor 214CE.

 - The kind of guitar

-Of course, the kind of guitar you are planning on getting a guitar string for can determine what kind of guitar strings you get.
+The specific kind of guitar you are using can determine what kind of strings you should use on them.

 How to Restring your Taylor 214ce